MUN Chair Guides and Resources

 How to Write a MUN Study Guide The study guides is where delegates get their first exposure to information about the committee and topic they will be discussing.
 If done right, it gives both information which is not easily accessible, and also clear guidance as to...

-Best Model United Nations Committee Software – 2019 Software to manage MUN debate has become an inseparable part of Model United Nations conferences.
-Traditionally, MUN software displays speakers time and transitions between the general speakers list and types of...
+Best Model United Nations Committee Software – 2020 Software to manage MUN debate has become an inseparable part of Model United Nations conferences.
+Traditionally, MUN software displays speakers time and transitions between the general speakers list and types...

 How To Ace A MUN Chairing Interview This article was written in collaboration with members of secretariate who have interviewed over 1000 chairs between them.Many say that it is the chair who makes the Model UN conference.
 A bad chair leaves a sour taste in...